-When you flip what remains of the square you have a triangle.
+When you flip what remains of the square is a triangle, or new corner.
+Magic!

-This technique is commonly used to make traditional flying geese or snowball quilt blocks.
+The technique is commonly used to make traditional flying geese, snowball quilt blocks and the points of stars for lots of star blocks.

 Let's see how to do this fantastically handy quilting method.

-On the wrong side of each square, draw a diagonal line from one corner to the other using a ruler and a pencil or pen.
+Step 1 Cut two squares from Fabric B (say this is the background fabric).
+On the wrong side of each square, draw a diagonal line from one corner to the other using a ruler and a pencil.

-With the right sides together, place one square in each corner of the rectangle and pin.
+Step 2 With the right sides together, place one square in each corner of the rectangle (Fabric A) and pin in place.

 Here's a close up of the sewn seam line.

-Before cutting away any fabric flip the top half of the square down to see if it will cover part of the fabric, in this case the corner of a rectangle, that it will replace.
+Step 4 Before cutting away any fabric flip the top half of the square down to see if it will cover the part of the fabric, in this case the corner of a rectangle, that it will replace.

+If it does not then you will need to take out the seam with the seam ripper and sew it again.
 If it does, in the next step you will cut the fabric.
-If not then you will need to take out the seam with the seam ripper and sew it again.

-Place 1/4 inch line of a ruler along the seam line and using a rotary cutter make a cut along the ruler to cut away the bottom part of the triangle.
+Step 5a Place the 1/4 inch line of a ruler along the seam line and using a rotary cutter make a cut along the ruler to cut away the bottom part of the triangle (corner).

-Repeat Step 5a for the second end of the rectangle.
+Step 5b Repeat Step 5a to cut/clip the second corner.

-Flip remaining side of both squares down to reveal triangles.
+Step 6 Flip both corners right side up to reveal the new corners (triangles).
 Finger press seams towards triangles.

-Press with iron and alternative starch solution, if desired.
+Give a final press with an iron and alternative starch solution, if desired.

 The stitch and flip quilting technique (aka 'flip and sew') is used to make parts of lots of blocks.
 One is the sail boat quilt block pattern.